-During the financial year ended 31 March 2020, the AC has met with the external auditors separately without the presence of the Management.
+During the financial year ended 31 March 2022, the AC has met with the external auditors, and with the internal auditors, at least once, separately without the presence of the Management.

 In addition to the activities undertaken to fulfil its responsibilities, the AC is kept abreast by the Management, external auditors on changes to accounting standards, stock exchange rules and other codes and regulations, which could have an impact on the Group's business and financial statements.